AXWTV/i3-dot/README.md

 <p><code>version: v1.7.9</code> <code>repo-size: 37.4 MiB</code></p>

 # Support Information

-The Dot Install file only supports Arch, ArcoLinux, Centos, Debian, EndeavourOS, and Fedora If you would like your distro to be supported you can add it to the installation_system_software.sh file, and copy over the installation from one of the distros as long as they are based on the same package manager.
+<p>The Dot Install file only supports Arch, ArcoLinux, Centos, Debian, EndeavourOS, and Fedora.
+Container will be added soon(to get support on all distro).</p>

 # Programs